Why is scent so useful to hotels?

 How does scent work with other senses?

 “It’s well known – via the work of professor Charles Spence (head of Crossmodal Research Laboratory at Oxford University) and others – that you can use a sensory modality to affect the perception of other senses.
 We know, for example, that color and aroma can affect the taste of food, and it’s much the same for visual or tactile experiences.
-So if you’re trying to influence an experience in a hotel with scent – by making it more woody, or whatever, – consider that you’re going to have an effect on the perception of the other aspects, such as the visual experience.
+So if you’re trying to influence an experience in a hotel with scent – by making it woodier, or whatever, – consider that you’re going to have an effect on the perception of the other aspects, such as the visual experience.
 It’s not just about aroma affecting memory: it affects all the other senses, including touch.”